min-808/min-808.github.io/projects/seele.md

 <img class="img-fluid" src="../img/seele/seele-header4.png">

-Seele is a Discord bot I spent Winter 2023 working on.
-This project helped me learn about Javascript, as well as how to structure a database schema.
+Seele is a Discord bot I spent the Winter of 2023 working on.
+The original purpose for this project was to pull profile data from a video game that I routinely played using their API.
+However, since the commands were very barebones and simple, I wanted to expand the project to involve more interactivity with the user.
+This led to me creating a whole game within the Discord bot that simulated the video game that I took inspiration from.
+I was able to create a fully-fledged bot that has an economy system, various mini-games, and daily login rewards to keep the players interested.
+This project helped me learn a lot about Javascript, as well as how to structure a database schema.
+In addition, I had to learn various parts of Discord's API and how bot messages are built, since they're different from user messages.

-Seele is implemented using [Discord.JS](https://discord.js.org/), a Node.js module that interacts with the Discord API seamlessly.
-Within three weeks, I created a fully-fledged bot that has an economy system, various games, and daily login rewards.
+This project was a sole project intended for me to learn more about back-end development.
+I am responsible for all of the work, but I often looked to the Internet for guidance when I ran into issues.
+Some sources I utilized were the documentation and coding forums.
+Additionally, I watched multiple YouTube videos to kickstart the project since I had zero experience with Discord's bot system.

-In this project I gained experience with [MongoDB](http://mongodb.com) for database storage, Mongoose for creating a connection between MongoDB and the Node.js runtime environment, and Javascript for creating the interactions.
+The main thing I learned from this project was Javascript.
+However, since the bot needed to interact with Discord's API, I had to pick up [Discord.JS](https://discord.js.org/) as well, a module that offers many helpful tools for bot creation.
+For the database, I used [MongoDB](http://mongodb.com) and learned about non-relational databases.
+The language used to interact with MongoDB is very different from languages like SQL.
+Since SQL databases store data in tables containing rows and columns, NoSQL databases like MongoDB store data in documents.
+These documents can have flexible schemas unlike SQL tables which must have a strict, predefined schema.

 Here is some example code to illustrate an example of writing to the database: